redhat-developer/vscode-extension-tester/KNOWN_ISSUES.md

 # Known Issues

+## Limitations in testing with VS Code 1.87+

+The issue [#206897](https://github.com/microsoft/vscode/issues/206897) was spotted and reported in [Visual Studio Code](https://github.com/microsoft/vscode) project.
+The problem is currently affecting only Windows and Linux architectures.
+Unfortunately there is no identified workaround at the moment, which leads to some ExTester's components methods are not working properly.

+- Output views / Text views
+  - getCurrentChannel
+- Debug view
+  - getLaunchConfiguration

 ## Tests getting stuck on launch on Linux (CentOS based)

 This is likely due to a missing dependency on ChromeDriver that runs underneath.
 If such a scenario occurs, we recommend installing the Chrome browser rpm, since it depends on all the required libraries.